theJYC/jinyoungch0i.github.io/journey/_posts/2020-09-18-on-abstraction.markdown

 which is to see myself become that expert.

-Until then, I will continue to put in the ridonculous number of commits to confront and poke holes in my front-end knowledge.
-44 commits/day (on Sept 16th) is my PB so far.
+Until then, I will continue to put in the ridonculous number of commits to confront and [poke holes in my front-end knowledge](http://www.paulgraham.com/noob.html){:target="_blank"}.

 And hopefully things will start to make a lot more sense soon. :)